-On 9 October, Turkish leader illegal invasion of largely-Kurdish areas in northern Syria (aka Rojava).
+On 9 October, Turkish leader Recep Tayyip Erdoğan launched an illegal invasion of largely-Kurdish areas in northern Syria (aka Rojava).
 Donald Trump’s now issued a statement promising economic sanctions on Turkey.
-The UK government, meanwhile, has suspended new arms export licences to .launched an
+The UK government, meanwhile, has suspended new arms export licences to Erdoğan’s regime.

 But these moves ignore the blatant hypocrisy of both governments in this crisis and don’t go nearly far enough.
 The death toll’s rising and, as the Rojava Information Centre (RIC) noted, Rojava faces a “humanitarian crisis”.